tensfeldt/openNCAreport/README.md

 - `flag` - the parameter name in the PK Parameter data which corresponds to summary grouping parameter
 - `by` - the parameter name in the PK Parameter data which corresponds to summary grouping parameter

+The remainder of this walkthrough will refer to these parameters by these symbols.

 #### Loading a test-case